This page uses javascript to help render elements, if you have problems please enable javascript.

 Eligibility

-Tenured and tenure-track faculty (any rank), FERP faculty (projects for active semesters only), and lecturers with full-time contracts are eligible to submit proposals.
-Part-time faculty (projects for active semesters only) on a three-year contract or who have taught four consecutive semesters are also eligible to submit proposals.
-Proposals should represent comprehensive course redesign and/or innovation in teaching practices that support student success.
+Tenured and tenure-track faculty (any rank), FERP faculty (projects for active semesters only), and lecturers with full-time contracts are eligible to submit proposals that represent comprehensive course redesign and/or innovation in teaching practices that support student success.
 NOTE: The application requires a statement to verify that you are not or will not be receiving any existing or alternate compensation (FAE, grant, or course release) for proposed projects.

 Compensation for FEID